kube-rs/website/docs/controllers/availability.md

 A controller is effectively a consumer of Kubernetes watch events, and these are themselves unsynchronised event streams whose watchers are unaware of each other.
 Adding another pod - without some form of external locking - will result in duplicated work.

 To avoid this, most controllers lean into the eventual consistency model and run with a single replica, accepting higher tail latencies due to reschedules.
-However, once the performance demands are strong enough, these pod reschedules will dominate the tail of your latency metrics, making scaling necessary.
+However, if the performance demands are strong enough, these pod reschedules will dominate the tail of your latency metrics, and that multi-replica more attractive.

 !!! warning "Scaling Replicas"